White House Visitor Records Requests White House Visitor Records Requests

 Federal Data Center Consolidation Initiative (FDCCI) Data Center Closings 2010-2014 Federal Data Center Consolidation Initiative (FDCCI) Data Center Closings 2010-2014 Federal Government Finances and Employment

-Updated February 10, 2014.
+Posted April 4, 2014 using agency data reported for the February 28, 2014 deadline.
 Federal Data Center Consolidation Initiative (FDCCI) Data Center Closings 2010-2014.
 The Administration has expanded the data center consolidation initiative to include data centers of any size, rather than just those 500 square feet and above.
 And as we expand the initiative we are also expanding our goal.
 Moving forward, the government’s goal will be to close at least 40% of identified data centers, consistent with our original consolidation goal.
 By expanding the initiative to include data centers of any size, we expected the baseline to increase.
 We now have a comprehensive inventory of all data centers varying in size.
 Although our baseline has increased, we are still committed to consolidate over 1200 data centers by the end of 2015 – a goal that requires us to continue aggressively rooting out duplication and waste.
 As of March 2012, updates reflect a shift from calendar year to fiscal year reporting.
-From 2010 through 2013, agencies submitted data to the GSA FDDCI PMO on a quarterly basis during the final week of January, April, July, and October.
-Starting in 2014, quarterly reporting shifted to the final day of February, May, August, and November to be consistent with PortfolioStat reporting described in OMB Memorandum M-13-09.
 This dataset reflects information provided by the agencies.
 All questions or inquiries should be directed to the specific agencies.
 The FY2010 through FY2014 dataset provides a list of planned or closed data centers by agency and by city/state location since the FDCCI started in February 2010.
-The Data Center Consolidation Task Force meets monthly to ensure government-wide alignment among agency efforts, where appropriate.
+The Data Center Consolidation Task Force meets monthly to review the progress of each consolidation project and ensure government-wide alignment among agency efforts, where appropriate.
 The Task Force comprises data center program managers, facilities managers, and sustainability officers from 24 agencies that work together to share progress toward individual agency goals.
 As its work evolves, the Task Force will serve as a "community of practice" for agency CIOs and data center program managers to share best practices and enhance consolidation effectiveness.
 See collateral information about the FDCCI, including the definition of a data center and other FAQs at http://cio.gov/fdcci. (“OTHER” refers to virtual data centers or cloud instances.)

 Central Contractor Registration (CCR) FOIA Extract Central Contractor Registration (CCR) FOIA Extract Information and Communications